CryptozombiesHQ/cryptozombie-lessons/3/05-externaldependencies.md

       }
 ---

+Great!
+Now we have a function that will get us all the zombie IDs for a specific owner.

+Now we're going to add some security features to our DApp.

 Once you deploy a contract to Ethereum, it’s **_immutable_** — that means it can never be modified again.

 Whatever code was there when you deployed it, that code is there to stay permanently on the blockchain.
 This is one reason security is such a huge concern in Solidity.
 If there's a flaw in your contract code, there's no way for you to patch it later.